chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

       - 50 Gbps
     - Note that effort was made to disclose details and make this comparison reasonable.
 If you have concerns about this comparison, [please comment here](https://team.chuck-stack.org/t/hybrid-cloud-strategy-incus-netbird-phoenixnap/75).
     - Note that the AWS m7i.48xlarge (virtualized) and m7i.metal-48xl (bare-metal) are approximately the same price.
-- PhoenixNAP includes 4TB of storage versus AWS includes not storage.
-All storage puchased in AWS increases the margin.
+- PhoenixNAP includes 4TB of storage versus AWS includes no storage.
+All storage purchased in AWS increases the margin.
 - PhoenixNAP (in our case) uses Incus for virtualization.
 This means the same virtualization is used everywhere.
 This means we only need one skillset.
-AWS has no on-premise or desktop virtualiztion solution that is consistent with its cloud offering.
+AWS has no on-premise or desktop virtualization solution that is consistent with its cloud offering.
 This means I now need double the number of experts.
 - Incus allows for on-premise computing using the exact same tools and expertise.
-[Per this page](./tool-incus.md#medium-cluster-rack), I can purchase 72 cores (144vCPU) of computing power accross 3 servers (redundancy) to run on-premise.
+[Per this page](./tool-incus.md#medium-cluster-rack), I can purchase 72 cores (144vCPU) of computing power across 3 servers (redundancy) to run on-premise.
 We have now almost doubled AWS's computing power across multiple data centers, and we are will less than 1/3 the cost.
 - AND, we have way more flexibility.
 - AND, we still reserve the right to use AWS if the need arises.